whatdoineed2do/gpod-utils/README.md

 sync'ing iPod ...
 iPod total tracks=29  (+2/3 items music=2 video=0 other=0  in 0.231 secs)
 ```
 Note that the classic `iPods` (5th-7th generation) can only accept video files conforming to a `h264 baseline` in a `m4v` or `mp4` container, up to 30fps, bitrate up to 2.5Mbbps and `aac` stereo audio up to 160kbps.
-Furthermore, iTunes will not accept video files that have not had a special `uuid` atom encoded into the video file - however this does NOT prevent such files from being copied and played onto the iPod.
+Furthermore, iTunes will not copy video files to the `iPod 5/5.5G` that do not contain a special `uuid` atom encoded into the video file - however this does NOT prevent such files from being copied using `gpod-cp` and played on the `iPod`.

-To test this, you can generate your own `h264` files using `ffmpeg -f rawvideo -video_size 640x320 -pixel_format yuv420p -framerate 23.976 -i /dev/random -f lavfi -i 'anoisesrc=color=brown' -c:a aac -b:a 96k -ar 44100 -t 10  -c:v libx264 -profile baseline -b:v 1.8M foo.mp4`
+To test this, you can generate your own `h264` files using `ffmpeg -f rawvideo -video_size 640x320 -pixel_format yuv420p -framerate 23.976 -i /dev/random -f lavfi -i 'anoisesrc=color=brown' -c:a aac -b:a 96k -ar 44100 -t 10  -c:v libx264 -profile baseline -b:v 1.8M foo.mp4`.
+This video will not contain the `uuid` atom.

 To convert an existing video file for the `iPod` classics, you can use `handbrake` or `ffmpeg` directly:
 ```